 Cerberus becomes one for Miranda at the end of 2 and in 3.

-Cloud got hit by this trope in Final Fantasy VII.
+Cloud got hit by this in Final Fantasy VII.
 As a teenager, he dreamed of joining the elite SOLDIER unit like his idol, the great warrior Sephiroth.
-When Cloud finally gets to go on a mission with Sephiroth, finding out that Sephiroth isn't as noble as Cloud thought he was is the least of our hero's disappointments.
+When Cloud finally gets to go on a mission with Sephiroth, finding out that Sephiroth wasn't as noble as Cloud thought he was is the least of our hero's disappointments.

-Veronica's mentor Elijah in Fallout New Vegas, you are told about how he wants to know more about the outside world and how the Brotherhood Of Steel should be working to help the others.
+Veronica's mentor Elijah in Fallout: New Vegas, you are told about how he wants to know more about the outside world and how the Brotherhood Of Steel should be working to help the others.
 Then you find out about what he has done over the events of Dead Money where he used you to do his dirty bidding along with 3 others.

 One resident of Megaton in Fallout 3 put the Enclave on a pedestal based entirely on their radio propaganda.
 When they actually show up, they rapidly break their own pedestal.